Tag

 The OnePlus Open is an extraordinary device that comes as a surprise.
 As the company’s first-ever foldable device, it is built with meticulous attention to detail, using lightweight materials like titanium to create a truly compact and user-friendly device.
 It is an excellent choice for those who value innovation, performance, and portability.

 Let’s start with the phone’s cover and inner displays.
 The former is sized much better than something like the Galaxy Z Fold, which offers tall and narrow cover screens.
 Here, things feel less cramped, making the experience much more positive.
 The inner display is gorgeous, with colors that are bright and saturated.
-Meanwhile, is always sharp, scrolling is smooth, thanks to its 120Hz refresh rate, and the anti-reflective display makes it a joy to use even outside.
+Meanwhile, text is always sharp, scrolling is smooth, thanks to its 120Hz refresh rate, and the anti-reflective display makes it a joy to use even outside.

 The OnePlus Open comes with Qualcomm’s Snapdragon 8 Gen 2 chipset, an Adreno 740 GPU, 16GB RAM, and 512GB storage.
 There’s also OnePlus’ custom OxygenOS 13.2 OS that sits on Android 13.
 The OnePlus Open will receive four major Android version upgrades plus five years of security updates.
 These promises don’t match what Google’s offering on its new Pixel 8 lineup, but they aren’t disastrous either.